A Signal Among Noise: a Data Scientist's Early Thoughts About COVID-19

 How fast do you pull up Snopes when you see something you suspect to be fake news?
 Whether you're a veteran fact-checker or a more recreational news-browser, most of us are aware that the news we consume each day is at best, biased, and at worst deliberately misleading.
-This article, from the Data & AI team at Spur, teaches the reader how to apply principles and practices from Data Science to their news consumption.
+This article, from the Data & AI team at The Spur Group, teaches the reader how to apply principles and practices from data science to their news consumption.
 While we’re using COVID-19 figures and news sources to illustrate the point, the principles are applicable to any situation where you’re trying to understand what’s important, and what’s not.
 Here’s how you get the most useful information (signal) out of the very noisy daily news.

 Principle #1: Understand the context and proportionality of the data

 Is $1,000,000 a large or small amount of money?
 Many would call a million dollars a “large” amount, and I would agree if you offered that to me that as an hourly wage.
 Most households in the United States could operate for 10-15 years with that amount in the bank.
 However, in the context of the US federal budget it is only one quarter of a ten-thousandth of a percent of the total.
 Put another way, $1,000,000 runs my household for 10 years but only runs the country for 7.9 seconds.
 Or put another way, the federal government spending $1,000,000 is proportional to my wife and me buying a banana (or a half of one if we’re shopping organic).
 When reading the news, a Data Scientist will try to understand the context and relative scale of the data presented.
 “That seems like a big number, how is that compared to last year?
 How is that compared to a week ago?
 How is that compared to the predicted trend?”